-- A. The USPTO and NTEU will sign this Agreement within ten (10) workdays after it has been ratified by NTEU.
-After the Agreement has been signed by the parties, it shall be delivered to the Agency Head under 5 USC 7114(c), which provides that, unless disapproved within thirty (30) days, the Agreement shall become effective on the 31st day after the Agreement was signed.
+A. The USPTO and NTEU will sign this Agreement within ten (10) workdays after it has been ratified by NTEU.
+This Agreement shall be reviewed by the head of the Office within thirty (30) days after it is executed by the parties.
+It shall be effective on the date it is approved by the head of the Office or, absent approval or disapproval, on the 31st day after execution.

 All provisions of the Agreement will be effective except for those provisions disapproved by the Agency Head that are not appealed or are appealed and sustained.
 Without prejudice to NTEU's right to challenge a disapproval, the parties will return to bargaining in an attempt to resolve disapproved provisions.
-If disapproved provisions are found negotiable by a third party, the language of the provisions will be adopted, absent agreement otherwise. - B. The parties will continue for the term of this contract the past practices in force as of the effective date of this contract.
+If disapproved provisions are found negotiable by a third party, the language of the provisions will be adopted, absent agreement otherwise.

+B. The parties will continue for the term of this contract the past practices in force as of the effective date of this contract.
 To the extent that past practices conflict with this contract, the provisions of this contract will govern.

-- A. This Agreement shall remain in full force and effect for a period of four (4) years from the effective date.
+- A. This Agreement shall remain in full force and effect for a period of five (5) years from the effective date.
 It annually shall be automatically renewed on the anniversary of its effective date unless either party gives written notice to the other that it desires to terminate, amend or modify this agreement.
 Such written notice shall be provided not earlier than 120 calendar days, and not later than 90 calendar days, prior to the anniversary of the effective date.
 Following notification, the designated representatives for each party shall meet to arrange for ground rules negotiations. - B. Within thirty (30) calendar days of receipt of such notice, the parties will exchange proposals indicating the articles and sections that the party wishes to reopen and proposals to reflect the desired changes. - C. All proposals will be exchanged electronically.